sysprog21/rv32emu/docs/syscall.md

 # System Calls

+## Newlib integration

+The [newlib](https://sourceware.org/newlib/) implements a whole C standard library, minus threads.
+C functions such as `malloc`, `printf`, `memcpy`, and many more are implemented. `rv32emu` provides the essential subset of system calls required by [newlib](https://sourceware.org/newlib/), so that it allows cross-compiled binary files running on `rv32emu`.

 ## Experimental Display and Event System Calls

 These system calls are solely for the convenience of accessing the [SDL library](https://www.libsdl.org/) and are only intended for the presentation of RISC-V graphics applications.
 They are not present in the ABI interface of POSIX or Linux.